Business

 This massively reduces the chances of your employees entering unsafe websites that could have hidden malware.
 However, in certain parts of the UK, content blocking is managed by the ISP.

-This means that if need to notify the ISP if you want to disable any blocked content.
+This means that you need to notify the ISP if you want to disable any blocked content.
 Fortunately, Redpalm can help you while configuring the firewall for your business.

 A firewall doesn’t necessarily have to be software built into your company’s devices.
 You can opt for a hardware firewall built into your company’s router.